Pandemic, politics cause Xi's absence from global talks - ExBulletin

 Pandemic, politics cause Xi’s absence from global talks

-BEIJING This week’s global climate talks in Scotland and the recent G-20 summit in Rome aren’t the only international meetings the Chinese leader hasn’t attended in person.
-Xi Jinping has not left China for nearly 22 months, since January 2020 when the COVID-19 pandemic first exploded.
+BEIJING (AP) This week’s global climate talks in Scotland and the recent G-20 summit in Rome are not the only international meetings the Chinese leader has not attended in person.
+Xi Jinping has not left China for nearly 22 months, since January 2020, when the COVID-19 pandemic first exploded.

-His absence attracted criticism of US President Joe Biden and questions about China’s commitment to reduce greenhouse gas emissions.
+His absence drew criticism from US President Joe Biden and questions about China’s commitment to reduce greenhouse gas emissions.
 China, the world’s largest emitter, has pledged to start cutting production by 2030 and achieve carbon neutrality by 2060.
 The United States and others urged China to move forward these goals, but she has so far balked.

-We have made our promises and we are honoring our promises with action, Chinese climate envoy Xie Zhenhua said in Glasgow, blaming America’s now reverse withdrawal from the Paris climate agreement under the former President Donald Trump for wasting five years in the fight against climate change.
+We have made our promises and we are honoring our promises with action, said Chinese climate envoy Xie Zhenhua in Glasgow, accusing the Americas of withdrawing the Americas from the Paris climate agreement under former President Donald Trump for five years lost in the fight against climate change.

 China may not be ready to come up with new climate initiatives, but Xis’ non-appearance also reflects the ruling Communist Party’s zero tolerance approach to controlling the coronavirus.
 After being the first country to be overwhelmed by the disease in early 2019, it has stemmed its reappearances with strict closures, quarantines and travel restrictions.